Mrmaxmeier/BombSquad-Community-Mod-Manager/README.md

 Put <a href="https://raw.githubusercontent.com/Mrmaxmeier/BombSquad-ModManager-and-Mods/master/utils/installer.py">installer.py</a> in your mods folder.
 This file will download and install the Mod-Manager and its dependencies.
 You can find your mods folder in Settings > Advanced > Show Mods Folder.

+<h6>Note:</h6>
+On Android M or higher you'll need to give BombSquad access to the storage.
+You can do that by clicking on `Settings > Advanced > Show Mods Folder` or enabling it manually.
+(See #10)

 | Platform  | Path       |
 | --------- | ---------- |
 | OS X      | ~/Library/Containers/net.froemling.bombsquad/Data/Library/Application Support/BombSquad/mods |